What Employers Should Know about IRS Form 1095-C?

 Click here to know more about Form 1095-C filing instructions.

-What is the deadline to file IRS Form 1095-C?
+What is the deadline to file Form 1095-C?

-How to file an Extension of time to file IRS Form 1095-C?
+How do I file an extension of time to file Form 1095-C?

-An ALE can get an automatic 30-day extension of time to file by filing Form 8809.
+Employers can file Form 8809 with the IRS for an automatic 30-day extension of time to file their 1095-C forms.

-What are the penalties for failure to file or furnish
+Penalties for failure to file or furnish Forms 1095-C

 The penalty for filing & furnishing ACA Forms with an incorrect ACA information return is $280 for each return for which the failure occurs, with the total penalty for a calendar year not exceeding $3,392,000.